trec-product-search/trec-product-search.github.io/index.md

 Details are in the [recommendation task instructions](recommendations.md)

 ## Instructions and Datasets
-Detailed instructions and datasets will be released soon.
+Detailed instructions will be released soon.
 Please subscribe and wait.

+For code see our github repo here: <a href="https://huggingface.co/trec-product-search">Github Repo</a>
+For datasets see our Huggingface repo here: <a href="https://huggingface.co/trec-product-search">Huggingface Repo</a>

 ## Submission, Evaluation, and Judging